ironhee/ironpt/docs/api/Theme.md

-# Styles
+# Theme

-ironpt has some style of presentation.
+ironpt has some theme of presentation.

-You can easily activate style by passing them to Presentation.
+You can easily activate theme by passing them to Presentation.

 #### Types